 Let’s get some caveats out the way.
 The research in this paper is about cells in the brain and formation of memory through the expression of genes.
 It’s not about the more social concept of mind, nor indeed does the paper suggest what teachers might do with this new knowledge of the brain.
 I’m not claiming that this paper proves anything about how we should teach, but I’m aware that it does bring criticality to the way that some think that memories are formed and need to be conditioned (especially within education) and so it is worth investigation.
 It’s such a simple premise: do you think memory is important to learning?
 If the answer is yes, then memory formation is just as important as memory conditioning, but more importantly comes first in the time line.
 And, you might ask yourself, how long is that time line?

 *Note discussions around the concept of schema

-Stage 1 – teaching and re-teaching of new/schema through an acitvation phase (followed by a delay of some days to allow the biological reformulation of architecture).
+Stage 1 – teaching and re-teaching of new/schema through an activation phase (followed by a delay of some days to allow the biological reformulation of architecture).
 Update: Phase 1 trials suggest that a 3-7 days gap following activation is the optimum time span.

 Stage 2 – warm reactivation of the schema leading to revisiting the schema from Stage 1 (this triggers the expression of the arc gene needed for memory formation)

 Stage 3 – remembering of schema associated to Stage 2 alongside teaching of new schema